 It’s so hard to get someone to understand how you feel.
 It’s not that life is horrible, but it just doesn’t feel like you want it to.
-Each day feels kind of blah.
+Each day is kind of blah.
 Most days you feel blah.
 Not happy, but not miserable.
 You just wish it would feel better!
 You wish you would feel better!

 You deserve to feel better!

 You deserve to feel secure in yourself.
 You deserve to feel confident in decision making, in social situations, and in your abilities!
 Let me help you discover your confidence by being brave enough to change behaviors and unhelpful thinking!

-Imagine being your best self and caring for yourself in a way that promotes you to be the amazing individual you are deep down inside.
+- being your best self and caring about you in a way that promotes being the amazing individual you are deep down inside.

 You’re probably wondering how do I improve my self-esteem?
 How does therapy help me feel better about myself?

-A variety of counseling skills can help change stinking thinking patterns which trigger negative self-images and beliefs about you.
+A variety of counseling skills can help change stinking thinking patterns that trigger negative self-images and beliefs about you.
 Learning to change thought patterns and promote healthier and kinder thoughts increases one’s sense of pride in themselves.

 Learn to stop comparing yourself to others and judging your every move.
 By learning the art of being more mindful, you not only learn to remain in the present moment, which decreases worry, but mindfulness teaches you the beauty of acceptance without judgment.
-Find yourself accepting yourself, your reality, and others without the harsh thoughts that follow your current thoughts.
+See yourself accepting yourself, your reality, and others without the harsh thoughts that follow your current thoughts.